truemped/truemped.github.io/content/posts/engineering/cities-of-software.md

 feature.
 Maintenance and improvements are getting more difficult.
 And for use case A the latency profile might be a match, but use case B requires the response in a tenth of the latency.
-The technology choices might not match anymore, only a different storage systems for the two use cases can match the competing requirements.
+The technology choices might not match anymore, only a different storage system for the two use cases can match the competing requirements.

 ## Events first

 An alternative to this is to design the streets as a stream of events.
 These events describe the data when it was created, updated, or deleted.
 And they follow a centrally available schema model.
-Clients that require the data can simply pull this schema from the "schema registry".
+Clients that require the data need the schema which they can simply pull from the "schema registry".

 Clever schema implementations can even allow for decentralized schema changes as long as they are compatible.
 Depending on how careful you design and evolve